 The #1 New York Times bestselling book You Are a Badass by Jen Sincero seems to have been Instagrammed by every blogger and entrepreneur in the world for the past few years.
 Jen Sincero writes in a way that is easy to follow, direct, relatable and sometimes even funny.

-Here’s a few noteworthy tips from the book and my take on them:
+Here's a few noteworthy tips from the book and my take on them, highlighted by the best quotes:

 Tap into what you love to do instead of what you think you need to do to survive.
 Don’t settle for mediocrity because you don’t believe anything else is available or appropriate.